Deolond

-Deolond is a village in the Shahdol district of Madhya Pradesh in India, situated at a distance of 51 km from Rewa.
+Deolond also (Khand) is a town and Nagar Parishad in the Shahdol district of Madhya Pradesh in India, situated at a distance of 51 km from Rewa.

 It is also the site of construction of the 67 m high Bansagar Dam on the Son River.
 The village gets its name from Deol Rishi.

+Demographics

+Khand (deolond) is a Nagar Panchayat city Khand town has population of 10,653 of which 5,672 are males while 4,981 are females as per census 2011.